rayan147/bookList/README.md

 # bookList
 An app  keep book organize .
-Mostly to hone my Vanilla JS skill
+Mostly to hone my Vanilla JS skill as well as ES6